jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

 - `ar`: noun, the same as `-er`, someone who does somthing; adjective, relating to somthing (e.g. liar, polar, circular, stellar, commissar)
-- `ary`: adjective or noun; having to do with, characterized by, tending to, place for (e.g. arbitrary, monetary, plenary)
+- `ary`: adjective or noun; having to do with, characterized by, tending to, place for (e.g. arbitrary, monetary, plenary, centenary)
   - from Middle English `-orie`, from Old North French `-ory`, `-orie` (Old French `-oir`, `-oire`), from Latin `-orius`, `-oria`, `-orium`
-- `ase`: noun, used in naming enzymes, from ending of diastase (biochemistry).
+- `ase`: noun, used in naming enzymes, from ending of diastase (biochemistry);
-  (e.g. transcriptase)
+  verb, the same as `-ise` (e.g. transcriptase, increase, crease)
 - `at`: noun or verb (e.g. formate, commissariat)
 - `ate`: verb or adjective or noun (e.g. tractate, fortunate)
   - Verb, make something doing (e.g. regulate, control somthing or make it regular)